Medically reviewed by Drugs.com. Last updated on May 4, 2021.

 In addition, because of skin cancer concerns, infants and young children, especially, are warned to avoid direct sun or to always wear sunscreen and protective clothing.

-To prevent rickets, make sure your child eats foods that contain vitamin D naturally — fatty fish, fish oil and egg yolks — or that have been fortified with vitamin D, such as:
+To prevent rickets, make sure your child eats foods that contain vitamin D naturally — fatty fish such as salmon and tuna, fish oil and egg yolks — or that have been fortified with vitamin D, such as:

 - Infant formula

-- Milk, but not foods made from milk, such as yogurt and cheese
+- Milk, but not foods made from milk, such as some yogurts and cheese

 - Orange juice